Admission deadline: Fall: January 7th - Fellowship & Application Deadline

 • Having earned a minimum grade of B in a sixth-semester university-level advanced language course at GW, or in an approved course taken at another institution of higher learning, including Elliott School exchange partner institutions, while enrolled in the Elliott School master's program.

-• Achieving the required proficiency level in a reading and speaking examination administered by an Elliott School-approved foreign-language assessment institution, at the student's expense, while enrolled in the Elliott School's master's degree program.
+• Achieving the required proficiency level in a reading and speaking examination administered by an Elliott School-approved language assessment institution, at the student's expense, while enrolled in the Elliott School's master's degree program.

 **Specific subject matter covered in special/selected topics courses varies by semester.
 Consult the Schedule of Classes for each semester's offerings.
 Topics courses not listed here may be used to fulfill program requirements if approved by the program director.